mrrooijen/mongoid-paperclip/README.md

 Next let's assume we have a User model and we want to allow our users to upload an avatar.

-**Rails.root/app/models/user.rb - include the Mongoid::Paperclip and invoke the class method**
+**Rails.root/app/models/user.rb - include the Mongoid::Paperclip module and invoke the provided class method**

     class User
       include Mongoid::Document